oovg/the-open-template/src/_posts/lovers.md

 ---
-title: "Lovers' Dilemma Part I. Or an Essay on Cooperation Theory in Love Songs and an Iterated Game of Lovers as Great Filter"
+title: "Lovers' Dilemma Part I. Or an Iterated Game of Lovers as Great Filter"
 slug: 'lovers'
 matter: 'transmissions'
 author: 'Vengi'